• Home

 This picture, unpleasant as it may be, might give us a little bit of an idea what the tribulation will be like.
 Then, in the midst of this chaos, add the thought that love has grown cold and a spiritual darkness that embraces every kind of immorality and idolatry.
 Evil will run rampant as it is promoted and accepted.
 Keep that picture in mind as we continue on.

-We've seen 6 seal judgments so far.
+We’ve seen 6 seals so far.
 The first 5 seals could easily be the beginning of sorrows.
-They are consistent with the things Jesus told us we'll see as we near the end times.
-It isn't until the 6th seal we things that give us an indication we have entered into the final 7 years.
+They are consistent with the things Jesus told us we’ll see as we near the end times.
+It isn’t until the 6th seal we things that give us an indication we have entered into the final 7 years.
 In this seal we saw the sky rolled back and extreme signs of heaven.
 John then inserted the sealing of the 144,000 servants – and then gave us a glimpse of the fruit of their labors seen in this great multitude around the throne.
 They had come out of the great tribulation and would see no more hunger or thirst; every tear wiped from their eye.
+They are the answer to the question asked at the end of chapter six, “Who is able to stand?”

 Revelation 8:1

-10 "Sing and rejoice, O daughter of Zion!
-For behold, I am coming and I will dwell in your midst," says the Lord.
-11 "Many nations shall be joined to the Lord in that day, and they shall become My people.
+“Sing and rejoice, O daughter of Zion!
+For behold, I am coming and I will dwell in your midst,” says the LORD.
+“Many nations shall be joined to the LORD in that day, and they shall become My people.
 And I will dwell in your midst.
-Then you will know that the Lord of hosts has sent Me to you.
-12 And the Lord will take possession of Judah as His inheritance in the Holy Land, and will again choose Jerusalem.
-13 Be silent, all flesh, before the Lord, for He is aroused from His holy habitation!"
+Then you will know that the LORD of hosts has sent Me to you.
+And the LORD will take possession of Judah as His inheritance in the Holy Land, and will again choose Jerusalem.
+Be silent, all flesh, before the LORD, for He is aroused from His holy habitation!”
 (Zechariah 2:10-13)

 It was the calm before the storm.
 It's a time to reflect and ponder before it gets ugly.
 What was about to happen had been predicted and anticipated for thousands of years.
 Things were bad up to this point, yet, the scroll had not even been opened.